-Numerics with precision less than 19 digits use SMALLINT, INTEGER, BIGINT or DOUBLE PRECISION as the base data type, depending on the number of digits and SQL dialect.
-When precision is between 19 and 38 digits an INT128 is used as the base data type, and the actual precision is always extended to the full 38 digits.
+Numerics with precision less than 19 digits use SMALLINT, INTEGER, BIGINT or DOUBLE PRECISION as the base datatype, depending on the number of digits and SQL dialect.
+When precision is between 19 and 38 digits a 128-bit integer is used for internal storage, and the actual precision is always extended to the full 38 digits.